 The program is multidisciplinary and is founded in the view that technology will become increasingly hybrid (civilian/military), and that there is, and will be, a growing critical social element in every human interaction with technology.
 New leaders must be prepared for it.

 The course is open to all ranks in the military and to emerging future leaders in industry.

-Associate Professor Jean Bogais is a Paris-Sorbonne educated sociologist (PhD) and social & cross-cultural psychologist with over 35-years-experience as an academic and professional working in spaces of violence.
-His practical experience ranges from senior advisor to the UN to front-line specialist in the Maghreb (North Africa) and Southeast Asia.
+Associate Professor Jean Bogais is a Paris-Sorbonne educated Sociologist (PhD) and Social & Cross-Cultural Psychologist, with over 35-years-experience as an academic and professional working in spaces of violence.
+His principal (bilingual) research, teaching and practice interests are Ethics, Geo-Politics, Systems Thinking, Ideology, Extremism, and Negotiation.

 T +61 2 9114 0906